Updated: Feb 9

 Black Hair Stories are stories of Black women and how their hair journey has shaped them.
 For Black Girls Who Have A Lot to Say is invested in sharing our stories, for us...by us.
 We will roll out more pics and quotes on our Instagram, so make sure to follow and share.

 The relationship between Black women and our hair goes way back.
 We can think of all the different styles and ways that we wear our hair.
 Using our hair as a means of survival and tradition.
-Hair is political, af.
-So often, I see conversations about Black women feeling pressured or explicitly told to straighten their hair for corporate jobs or to not wear braids, color, or any other things that seem to be accepted for other women.
+Hair is political, as fuck.
+So often, I see conversations about Black women feeling pressured or explicitly told to straighten their hair for corporate jobs or to not wear braids, color, or any other things that are accepted for other women.

 More and more we are having conversations around texturism, which is discrimination or bias, based on the texture of your hair.
 Read more in this article.
 Looser curls and wavier hair is more accepted than kinky or tighter curls.
 Why is this?